-Delicate Arch just past sunrise
+Delicate Arch just past sunrise (in December)

 If you plan to visit Delicate Arch at sunrise or sunset, make sure you pack a headlamp, warm clothing (it can get chilly once the sun sets), plenty of water, and snacks.
 If you have a wide-angle lens, pack that in your bag, too.